Reds vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- In 10 games as the underdog over the last 10 matchups, the Reds have posted a mark of 5-5.
+- The Reds have played as the underdog in 10 of their past 10 games and have gone 5-5 in those contests.

-- In their previous 10 games with a total, the Reds and their opponents have combined to exceed the over/under on two occasions.
+- In their last 10 matchups with a total posted by oddsmakers, the Reds and their opponents are 2-8-0 when it comes to hitting the over.

-- The past 10 Reds games have not had a spread posted by oddsmakers.
+- The Reds' previous 10 contests have not had a spread set by bookmakers.

 Reds Betting Records & Stats

-- The Reds have come away with 48 wins in the 100 contests they have been listed as the underdogs in this season.
+- The Reds have won in 49, or 48.5%, of the 101 contests they have been named as odds-on underdogs this year.

+- This season, Cincinnati has won seven of its 18 games, or 38.9%, when it's the underdog by at least +145 on the moneyline.

-- The Reds have an implied victory probability of 42.6% according to the moneyline set by oddsmakers for this matchup.
+- The Reds have an implied victory probability of 40.8% according to the moneyline set for this matchup.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!